 The rate of PDE6 catalyzed cGMP hydrolysis resulting from titration of PDE6 with $G\alpha^$ in the presence of membranes (figures 1a,b) were numerically fitted using Scientist software (MicroMath).
-Two different models were applied, namely an 'independent activation model' that assumes independent activation of two intrinsically different PDE6 $\alpha$ and PDE6 $\beta$ subunits (model 1) and a 'interdependent activation model' which invokes cooperative activation of two equivalent $G\alpha^$ binding sites on PDE6 (model 2).
-Because only 66 % of PDE6 is bound to the membranes under the experimental conditions (see figure 2), activation of soluble PDE6 (PDE68) is also taken into account.
+Two different models were applied, namely an 'independent activation model' that assumes independent activation of two intrinsically different PDE6 α and PDE6 β subunits (model 1) and an 'interdependent activation model' which invokes cooperative activation of two equivalent $G\alpha^$ binding sites on PDE6 (model 2).
+Because only 66 % of PDE6 is bound to the membranes under the experimental conditions (see figure 2b), activation of soluble PDE6 (PDE6_s) is also taken into account.